 On deck Canalaska Co. schooner Emma.
 Left: Johnson (engineer) Right: Geo Porter, Cambridge Bay, 1928.
 (L.T.
 Burwash / Library and Archives Canada / PA 99651)

 In 1926, Porter joined the Canalaska Trading Company of C.T.
 Pedersen, and was involved in opening a trading post at Perry River along with Hugh Clarke.
 He moved to Gjoa Haven in 1927, where he ran the Canalaska post for five years before returning to San Francisco.
 Porter remained associated with Canalaska until the company was sold to the Hudson's Bay Company in 1936.
 The terms of the sale of Canalaska included specific arrangements for retaining George Porter as a trader for the Hudson's Bay Company.
-Before beginning his work with the HBC however, Porter worked for the RCMP as guide and dog team driver to Henry Larsen and the St. Roch crew during their time in the Kitikmeot as they were navigating the northwest passage.
+Before beginning his work with the HBC however, Porter worked for the RCMP as guide and dog team driver to Henry Larsen and the crew of the RCMP ship the St. Rochelles during their time in the Kitikmeot as they were navigating the Northwest Passage.
 Larsen was impressed with Porter and tried to get him to join the St. Roch for the remainder of their voyage to Halifax, but Porter was now permanently attached to Gjoa Haven, where he now had a wife and family.